 Laurie was active in 4-H, FFA, and Michigan Farm Bureau’s Promotion and Education Committee for six years.
 She currently serves as Lenawee County Farm Bureau president.

-Laurie is also program area representative for outreach.
+Laurie is currently the MSPC president and is also a program area representative for outreach, resources and administration.

 2683 Grosvenor Hwy.